 Note: You can add more CCP than my recipes call for to any mix, but too much CCP will make the finish, once dry, hard to distress.
 It will be a little too durable.

-How to Buff Chalk Paint With Wax
+How to Buff to Seal a Chalk Painted Finish With Wax

-To make buffing the surface of chalk paint with wax easier, I cut up old lint-free t-shirts and terry cloth towels into 8″ squares to use to apply and buff the wax.
+To make buffing the surface of the chalk paint with wax easier, cut up old lint-free t-shirts and terry cloth towels into 8″ squares to use to apply and buff the wax.
 Blue paper towels called Shop Towels work very well for buffing also.

-- You will know you buffed enough when the rag/towel you are using glides over the surface as you rub.
+- You will know you buffed enough when the rag/towel you are using easily glides over the surface as you rub.

 - You will be rewarded with a great patina and durable finish for your efforts.

-Where to Purchase Calcium Carbonate Powder
+Where to Purchase Calcium Carbonate Powder to Make Chalk Paint

-Craft paints come in a wide variety of colors, using it is even a more affordable way to make chalk paint in any color you can imagine.
+Acrylic paint sold at the craft store comes in a wide variety of colors, using it is even a more affordable way to make chalk paint in any color you can imagine.